 If we consider the treatment of inference and assumptions in linear logic, the familiar operators $\vee, \wedge$ separate into additive versions $\oplus, \&$ as well as multiplicate versions ⅋ $\otimes$.

 Some of these types $\oplus, \otimes$ look like data type constructors, and we called these positive or value types.
-For the others ⅋ $\otimes$. evaluation does not proceed until the environment demands it.
+For the others ⅋ $\&$. evaluation does not proceed until the environment demands it.
 These are negative or computation types.

 Going back to Bob Harper's post polarity in type theory: positive types come with a single elimination rules which describe how the proof makes sense of the constituent(s) of the proposition.
 The connective is inductively defined in the sense that the introduction rule completely determines what the elimination rule does.
 It "writes itself".